jdkato/jdkato.github.io/_posts/2016-08-30-identifying-the-language-of-source-code-.markdown

 4. [A recent project by Daniël Heres](https://algorithmia.com/algorithms/PetiteProgrammer/ProgrammingLanguageIdentification) seems to have achieved impressive results using "machine learning and neural networks" across 18 supported languages.
 He states that, "for more than 99% of the documents we predict the right language in a random subset of the data we use for testing the performance of our model."

-I started working on my own solution, [cypher](https://github.com/jdkato/cypher), with the goal of pursuing a strategy similar to (2).
+I started working on my own solution, [cypher](https://github.com/jdkato/cypher), with the intent of pursuing a strategy similar to (2).
 My goals were to be accurate, fast and light-weight with minimal reliance on training data.

 ### Strategy